jinal--shah/packer_microservice_puppet_payments/README.md

 ## Structure

-Each subdir is a role definition that can build an AMI containing a Makefile, and any bespoke uploads or build scripts for that role.
+Each subdir is a role definition containing a Makefile, and any bespoke uploads or build scripts for that role.
+Building a role generates an AWS AMI.

 ## Usage